uqrmaie1/admixtools/README.md

 If you get the following error:

-> Error: Failed to install ‘admixtools’ from GitHub: Could not find
-> tools necessary to compile a package.
+`Error: Failed to install 'admixtools' from GitHub: Could not find tools necessary to compile a package.`

 you might be able to solve the problem by installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/) for your